 - Cultural transformation – Embracing a data-driven approach creates a truly agile organization.
 For example, you can improve engagement by clearly defining the work that someone needs to do, feeding back to them their performance alongside structured feedback, and providing suitable opportunities for stretching their skills for future work.

-How is the book designed to help someone interested in applying this to their organization?
+Q: How is your book designed to help someone interested in applying this to their organization?

-This book helps with the entire organization design journey, from articulating strategy and high level design. to getting to grips with your data, to focusing on how each role should be defined and the skills required to fulfil that role.
+My book helps with the entire organization design journey, from articulating strategy and high-level design, to getting to grips with your data and focusing on how each role should be defined and the skills required to fulfil that role.

-The latter, because OD is not a one off.
-It is not an executive exercise but an ongoing, dynamic process which needs to be managed and tracked over time.
+The latter, because OD is not a one-off.
+It is not an executive exercise but an ongoing, dynamic process that needs to be managed and tracked over time.
 Designs are there to deliver strategy, and strategy must then be delivered and measured.